Clan Amir 07-02c

 The smiling man says, “How is easy.
-After a few years of dedicated economic warfare against your company, and a few others, I waited until your shares were plummeting, and I quietly approached most of your shareholders to purchase their shares, paying more than market value.
+After a few years of dedicated economic warfare against your company, and a few others, I waited until your shares were plummeting, and I quietly approached most of your shareholders to purchase their shares, paying more than the market value.
 I waited until this morning to register the change of ownership so you wouldn’t know what was happening.
 I’m taking direct control of the company, and I’m making many changes.”
 He looks around the table with a grin, “You gentlemen now have two choices, resign and approve my replacements, or force me to invite the SEC officials to investigate your management of the company.”
 The board members gulp, “This company is all but bankrupt.
 The liabilities exceed the assets.
 The SEC officials would like to discuss the company’s financial position, and why you haven’t reported it to the commission yet, the way you should have.”
 Many of the listeners now have very pale expressions, because they should’ve reported their financial problems months ago, and they now face prison terms for corporate mismanagement.
-The man continues, “The fourth page in the folders includes a list of new staff and board members.
+The young man continues, “The fourth page in the folders includes a list of new staff and board members.
 The company will be run by this lady, with my full support.”

 In anger the chairman sputters, and says, “You’re not destroying my company like this.
 I’ll transfer one hundred million dollars of my own money into the company to keep it afloat.”

 With a smile very much like a gloat the man says, “Really, and where will you steal this money from.
 A bank account in Switzerland or the Cayman Islands.
 Show me an account with that amount of money in it, and I’ll withdraw this proposal.”